Pavlo-Petrashevskyi/todo-app/README.md

 # Description
-This is an app for your daily todos, which you can use to write some of them, so you want forget about your tasks.
+This is an app for your daily todos, which you can use to write them down, so you will not forget about your tasks.

 # Technologies
 To make this app were used: